Relaxation approach to quantum-mechanical modeling of ferroelectric and antiferroelectric phase transitions

 Traditionally, the model failures are attributed to the inability of present DFT calculations to adequately capture the transition states and associated barriers~\cite{esswein2022ferroelectric,paul2017accuracy}.
 Indeed, in DFT simulations we are limited to small simulations supercells, which critically limits the phase space available to the system.
 For example, configurations with domains are unlikely to appear, although they have been shown to play a critical role in phase transitions~\cite{liu2016intrinsic}.
 The other possible culprit is the pristine nature of the material in simulations, while real materials have defects and surfaces that are expected to reduce the barriers for transitions.
-So far, success in modeling of ferroelectric and antiferroelectrics phase transitions has been achieved with Landau-type approaches~\cite{toledano2016theory,hatt2000landau}, related phase-field modeling~\cite{masuda2025atomic,fan2023phase}, first-principles-based effective Hamiltonians~\cite{bin2016wang,kashikar2024coexistence,mani2015finite}, shell models~\cite{goncalves2017finite,graf2014phase}, and machine-learned potentials~\cite{gigli2024modeling,zhang2024finite}.
-The common theme between them is that they all utilize classical frameworks, with one notable exception of the first-principles approach for describing quantum paraelectricity proposed by Esswein and Spaldin\cite{esswein2022ferroelectric}.
-Here we explore a fundamentally different route to modeling of (anti)ferroelectricity from first principles.
-Firstly, we treat such phase transition quantum mechanically rather than classically.
-Secondly, we consider the phase transition process as a relaxation one instead of an Arrhenius-type, where a relaxation process describes the return of the perturbed system to equilibrium.